 \subsection{Ablation Studies}

 Here, we provide insights into the specific design choices in SplineSketch.
-First, we evaluated the benefit of using PCHIP interpolation and found that PCHIP interpolation achieves 3--10 times better error than just linear interpolation over the buckets; see Fig.~\ref{fig:ablationInterpolations}.
+First, we evaluated the benefit of using PCHIP interpolation and found that PCHIP interpolation achieves 3--10 times better error than just linear interpolation over the buckets; see Figure~\ref{fig:ablationInterpolations} for an example.

-Second, we focused on the heuristic error and compared several variants instead of the second derivative of the empirical CDF, normalized by length squared, defined in~\eqref{eqn:heurError-der2}.
+Second, we focused on the heuristic error and compared several alternatives to the second derivative of the empirical CDF, normalized by length squared, as defined in~\eqref{eqn:heurError-der2}.
 The evaluated alternatives are: using no heuristic error, bucket length, bucket counter (which is the first derivative of the empirical CDF), and the third derivative of the empirical CDF, normalized by length cubed.
-Fig.~\ref{fig:ablationHeurError} shows that~\eqref{eqn:heurError-der2} is indeed the best, while using the bucket length, i.e., making the buckets similar in length on the input range, is only about 20\% worse.
+Figure~\ref{fig:ablationHeurError} shows that~\eqref{eqn:heurError-der2} is indeed the best, while using the bucket length, i.e., making the buckets similar in length on the input range, is by only about 20\% worse.
 The third derivative is about 1.5--2 times worse, and using the bucket counter or no heuristic error is over 10 times worse.

 Finally, we briefly comment on parameter tuning.
 We did not observe significant differences in the accuracy of SplineSketch with respect to parameter $\gamma > 1$ in \Cref{def:splittableBuckets} (for values between 1.1 and 2).
 For the initial multiplicative constant $C_b$ in the bucket bound~\eqref{eqn:bucketBound}, we tested values in $[1, 7]$ and for $C_b \ge 3$, the accuracy was similar ($C_b < 3$ was only better on the uniform distribution).
-Other parameters, such as the epoch increase factor (default=1.25) or the minimum fraction of the bucket bound (default=0.01) also do not influence the accuracy much if adjusted.
+Other parameters, such as the epoch increase factor (default=1.25) or the minimum fraction of the bucket bound in \Cref{def:splittableBuckets} of splittable buckets (default=0.01) also do not influence the accuracy much if adjusted.
 See the supplementary repository for details.